 5. Ylang Ylang Essential Oil

-The use of ylang ylang essential oil to improve cognitive function may be considered by some to be somewhat controversial.
+Ylang ylang essential oil may be a somewhat controversial inclusion in a list of essential oils for brain function.
 After all, improved cognitive function is often tied to alertness and improved memory, but ylang ylang has been proven to have sedative and calming effects.
 Thus, wouldn’t it be counterintuitive to those who need to be mentally alert and awake?

 It would definitely seem so.
 However, in some cases, calmness can actually contribute to improving cognition.